 ABSTRACT

-Community assembly is ubiquitous in the human microbiome (and in other biomes as well), but the rules and mechanisms underlying assembly are difficult to parse.
-Fortunately, microbial communities offer a data-rich opportunity to test mathematical models of assembly, especially from a phylogenetic perspective.
-We developed a mathematical model that can be used to test hypotheses about how phylogenetic diversity is added to microbial communities over time.
-We applied our model to time-series, high-throughput sequencing data to estimate the extent to which previously unobserved species appear during community assembly, based on their phylogenetic similarity to species already present.
+The rules and mechanisms underlying community assembly within the human microbiome are difficult to deconstruct.
+Fortunately, large surveys of microbial communities taken over time offer a data-rich opportunity to test mathematical models of assembly, especially from a phylogenetic perspective.
+We developed a mathematical model that can be used to test hypotheses about how the phylogenetic diversity of microbial communities change over time.
+We applied our model to estimate the extent to which previously unobserved species appear during community assembly, based on their phylogenetic similarity to species already present.
 We tested the model outcomes against a neutral model of community assembly, wherein previously unobserved species are added with no regard to the phyolgenetic makeup of the existing community.
 For the time-series human microbiome data sets we analyzed, the model clearly demonstrates that species closely related to existing species in the community are more likely to be added to the community over time (i.e. underdispersion).
 Community assembly on the palms had stronger (i.e. more “nepotistic”) patterns of underdispersion than on the tongue or in feces.
 We also found that community assembly in an infant gut microbiome became less underdispersed (but still different than a neutral model) after the subject began consuming baby formula.
 All data sets analyzed showed phylogenetic underdispersion, and the magnitude of this underdispersion varied by sampling location on the human body.

 Introduction